AnushaHardaha/NEXHACK/README.md

 ## 🌟 Overview

-HackShastra is a comprehensive platform designed to address modern cybersecurity challenges and provide innovative solutions for hackathon competitions.
+Cryptera is a comprehensive platform designed to address modern cybersecurity challenges and provide innovative solutions for hackathon competitions.
 Built with scalability and security in mind, this project demonstrates cutting-edge development practices and real-world problem-solving capabilities.

 ### 🎯 Problem Statement

 In today's rapidly evolving digital landscape, cybersecurity threats are becoming increasingly sophisticated.
 Traditional security measures often fall short in protecting against advanced persistent threats, zero-day exploits, and social engineering attacks.
-HackShastra addresses these challenges by providing:
+Cryptera addresses these challenges by providing:

 - **Real-time threat detection and analysis**
 - **Automated vulnerability assessment**